Best 10 Eco-Friendly Brewing Tips

 3. Fill Your Kettle Responsibly

-Only heat the water to the bare minimum necessary for your tea to prevent the electricity wastage of extra boiling water.
+Only heat the water up to the bare minimum necessary for your tea to prevent the electricity wastage of extra boiling water.
 Not only will this strategy be more energy-efficient, it will also help cut down on water wastage.
 This is a very easy-to-follow tip from our eco-friendly brewing tips collection.

 Eco-Friendly Tea Brewing Tips